Equity release frequently asked questions

 A lifetime mortgage is a type of equity release that allows you to access some of the equity that's tied up in your home.
 It's a long-term loan that's secured on your property.

-Even though it’s a mortgage, you don’t have to make regular repayments.
-The loan and interest will be paid back in full, usually by selling your property when you (and your partner if it’s a joint lifetime mortgage) die or move into long-term care (remember – Subject to our terms and conditions).
+Even though it's a mortgage, you don't have to make regular repayments.
+The loan and interest will be paid back in full, usually by selling your property when you (and your partner if it's a joint lifetime mortgage) die or move into long-term care, subject to terms and conditions.
+You can choose to make limited repayments during the lifetime of the mortgage with the voluntary partial repayment feature.

 To qualify for equity release, you and any other borrower must meet specific criteria outlined by us.
-Applicants must be at least 55 years old, own a UK home (excluding the Isle of Man or the Channel Islands) valued at £75,000 or higher, and desire to borrow a minimum of £15,000.
+Applicants must be aged 55 or over, own a UK home (excluding the Isle of Man or the Channel Islands) valued at £75,000 or higher, and desire to borrow a minimum of £15,000.
 Additionally, borrowers must either be mortgage-free or have the capability to settle any remaining mortgage balance using the borrowed funds.
 For more details, visit our equity release eligibility page.

 How much money could I release from my home?

-You’re three steps and two minutes away from an estimate.
+You’re three steps away from an estimate.
 Answer a few questions about you and your home, and our equity release calculator will do the rest.

 Is equity release safe?

-How long does equity release take to arrange?
+How long does an Aviva lifetime mortgage take to arrange?

 How does equity release affect benefits?